roshkhan2000/Azure-to-Blob-to-CSV-OpenWeatherMap-API-Python-Call/README.md

 ## Prerequisites

 Before running the pipeline, make sure you have
-  - An Azure Storage Account with these blob containers:
+  - An Azure Storage Account with two blob containers called:
       - open-weather-map-api-raw
       - open-weather-map-api-filtered
   - OpenWeatherMap API key